Namak Halaal: Cast

-Trivia
+Production

 Mehra originally considered Rajesh Khanna for the role of Raja Singh, because Khanna and Bachchan starred in Namak Haraam a decade earlier, and it would be poetic justice to reverse roles in Namak Halaal.
 Complications led Mehra to next consider Raj Babbar for the role, which eventually went to Shashi Kapoor.

 Bachchan portrays the protagonist Arjun Singh, who was influenced by the character Hrundi Bakshi, the protagonist of the 1968 Hollywood film The Party; Hrundi Bakshi is an Indian character portrayed by British comedian Peter Sellers.

-Bappi Lahiri scored music for the first time for a Prakash Mehra film, after Kalyanji-Anandji association with Prakash Mehra.

-Smita Patil was initially reluctant to film an intimate song (Aaj rapat jaye) in rain, She agreed after a lot of personal persuasion from co-actor Amitabh.
+Smita Patil was initially reluctant to film an intimate song "Aaj rapat jaye" in rain, She agreed after a lot of personal persuasion from co-actor Amitabh.